-This rule and its supplementary rules describe how the child support enforcement agency (CSEA) with administrative responsibility for a child support order administratively terminates the current child support obligation and the medical support provisions when a required or optional administrative termination reason exist.
+(A) This rule and its supplemental rules describe how the child support enforcement agency (CSEA) with administrative responsibility for a child support order administratively terminates the current child support obligation and the medical support provisions when a required or optional administrative termination reason exist.
 The CSEA shall proceed in accordance with this rule and its supplemental rules when a IV-D application as described in paragraph (A) of rule 5101:12-10-01.1 of the Administrative Code or a IV-D referral as described in paragraph (B) of rule 5101:12-10-01.1 of the Administrative Code has been completed and filed with the CSEA.

 The following definitions, unless otherwise noted, apply to rules in division 5101:12 of the Administrative Code:

 (1) "Age of majority" has the same meaning as in section 3109.01 of the Revised Code.

 (2) "Child support order" has the same meaning as in section 3119.01 of the Revised Code.
 For the purposes of this rule and its supplemental rules, "child support order" includes medical support provisions contained in the child support order.

 (3) "Overpaid child support" has the same meaning as in rule 5101:12-50-20 of the Administrative Code.